agibalov/tech-experiments/keycloak-experiment/README.md

 ## Notes

 * The realm's "SSO Session Max" is the amount of time for users to stay authenticated with Keycloak.
 The "silent refresh" relies on this.
-If you set this to 3 minutes, silent refresh will only be able to get fresh tokens during the period of 3 minutes.
-So looks like this needs to be set to 1 month or something like this.
+If you set this to 3 minutes, silent refresh will only be able to get fresh tokens during the period of 3 minutes (the app will log you out after it).
+At least set this to 1 month or something like this.
 The default is only 10 hours.

 ## How to create a Google app